 American Fork is a medium-sized city located in the state of Utah.
-With a population of 28,326 people and six constituent neighborhoods, American Fork is the 30th largest community in Utah.
+With a population of 18,634 people and eight constituent neighborhoods, American Fork is the 31st largest community in Utah.

 Also of interest is that American Fork has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in American Fork in 2010 was $21,371, which is middle income relative to Utah and the nation.
-This equates to an annual income of $85,484 for a family of four.
+The per capita income in American Fork in 2018 was $31,571, which is upper middle income relative to Utah, and middle income relative to the rest of the US.
+This equates to an annual income of $126,284 for a family of four.
 However, American Fork contains both very wealthy and poor people as well.

 The most common language spoken in American Fork is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Chinese.